-Enable Microsoft Exchange ActiveSync.
+■ Enable Microsoft Exchange ActiveSync.
 Checked by default.
-Setting allows a user with a mobile device to synchronize with their web client information for e-mail, contacts and calendars.
+Setting allows a user with a mobile device to synchronize with their web client information for e-mail, contacts, calendars, tasks and notes.

 Outlook synchronization is also capable, but requires installing the IMail Collaboration Client.
-This enables synchronizing e-mail, contacts, calendars, notes, and tasks with mobile devices.
+This enables synchronizing e-mail, contacts, calendars, tasks and notes with mobile devices.